 Guest artists for this concert are Danny Lai, violist, and Robert Kassinger, bass, both are musicians from the Chicago Symphony Orchestra.

-The $20 tickets will be available through May 1, 2015.
-After that time, tickets will be $30.
+Tickets are available at $30.
 Student tickets are offered at no charge, but reservations are required.

 Civitas Ensemble’s mission is to present live, engaging chamber music.
 Using innovative programming, in diverse venues, Civitas strives to create enriching experiences for its audience.